-- (19) "Subdivision" means a tract or tracts of land, owned or controlled by a person, which the person has partitioned or divided for the purpose of resale into 10 or more lots within a radius of five miles of any point on any lot, or within the jurisdictional area of the same district commission, within any continuous period of five years.
+(19) "Subdivision" means a tract or tracts of land, owned or controlled by a person, which the person has partitioned or divided for the purpose of resale into 10 or more lots within a radius of five miles of any point on any lot, or within the jurisdictional area of the same district commission, within any continuous period of five years.
 In determining the number of lots, a lot shall be counted if any portion is within five miles or within the jurisdictional area of the same district commission.
 The word "subdivision" shall not include a lot or lots created for the purpose of conveyance to the state or to a qualified organization, as defined under section 6301a of this title, if the land to be transferred includes and will preserve a segment of the Long Trail.
 The word subdivision shall not include a lot or lots created for the purpose of conveyance to the state or to a qualified holder of conservation rights and interest, as those terms are defined in section 821 of this title.
-"Subdivision" shall also mean a tract or tracts of land, owned or controlled by a person, which the person has partitioned or divided for the purpose of resale into six or more lots, within a continuous period of five years, in a municipality which does not have duly adopted permanent zoning and subdivision\bylaws.
+"Subdivision" shall also mean a tract or tracts of land, owned or controlled by a person, which the person has partitioned or divided for the purpose of resale into six or more lots, within a continuous period of five years, in a municipality which does not have duly adopted permanent zoning and subdivision bylaws.
 Amended 1995, No. 10 (Adj.
 Sess.) § 1, eff.
 April 4, 1995; amended 2001, No. 40 § 1, eff.
-July 1, 2001. - (20) "Fissionable source material" means mineral ore which: - (A) is extracted or processed with the intention of permitting the product to become or to be further processed into fuel for nuclear fission reactors or weapons; or - (B) contains uranium or thorium in concentrations which might reasonably be expected to permit economically profitable conversion or processing into fuel for nuclear reactors or weapons. - (21) "Reconnaissance" means: - (A) a geologic and mineral resource appraisal of a region by searching and analyzing published literature, aerial photography and geologic maps; or - (B) use of geophysical, geochemical, and remote sensing techniques that do not involve road building, land clearing, the use of explosives, or the introduction of chemicals to a land or water area; or - (C) surface geologic, topographic or other mapping and property surveying; or - (D) sample collections which do not involve excavation or drilling equipment, the use of explosives or the introduction of chemicals to the land or water area.
+July 1, 2001.

+(20) "Fissionable source material" means mineral ore which:

+(A) is extracted or processed with the intention of permitting the product to become or to be further processed into fuel for nuclear fission reactors or weapons; or

+(B) contains uranium or thorium in concentrations which might reasonably be expected to permit economically profitable conversion or processing into fuel for nuclear reactors or weapons.

+(21) "Reconnaissance" means:

+(A) a geologic and mineral resource appraisal of a region by searching and analyzing published literature, aerial photography and geologic maps; or

+(B) use of geophysical, geochemical, and remote sensing techniques that do not involve road building, land clearing, the use of explosives, or the introduction of chemicals to a land or water area; or the use of explosives or the introduction of chemicals to the land or water area.